qmk/qmk_firmware/keyboards/acheron/arctic/readme.md

     make acheron/arctic:default

-Alternatively you can compile the Tsangan layout using:

-    make acheron/arctic:tsangan

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).